nlohmann/json/doc/mkdocs/docs/api/basic_json/binary_t.md

 2, MessagePack's bin, and BSON's generic binary subtype.
 This type is NOT a part of standard JSON and exists solely for compatibility with these binary types.
 As such, it is simply defined as an ordered sequence of zero or more byte values.

-Additionally, as an implementation detail, the subtype of the binary data is carried around as a `std::uint8_t`, which is compatible with both of the binary data formats that use binary subtyping, (though the specific numbering is incompatible with each other, and it is up to the user to translate between them).
+Additionally, as an implementation detail, the subtype of the binary data is carried around as a `std::uint64_t`, which is compatible with both of the binary data formats that use binary subtyping, (though the specific numbering is incompatible with each other, and it is up to the user to translate between them).
+The subtype is added to `BinaryType` via the helper type [byte_container_with_subtype](../byte_container_with_subtype.md).

 [CBOR's RFC 7049](https://tools.ietf.org/html/rfc7049) describes this type as:
 > Major type 2: a byte string.
 The string's length in bytes is represented following the rules for positive integers